blabla1337/skf-flask/installations/Kubernetes/README.md

     kubectl apply -f $yaml;
 done
 ```
-By default the ingress listens for requests at `host.local` you will need to map this to minikube's ip.
+By default the ingress listens for requests at `skf.local` you will need to map this to minikube's ip.
 You can find minikube's ip by running
 ```
 minikube ip